-The controller must be connected to the pipe system according to the latest edition of NFPA20.
-The connection to the system pressure is a Male 1⁄2 NPT.
+The controller must be connected to the pipe system according to the latest edition of NFPA20 and also to a drain pipe.
+The water connections are on the left side of the controller.
+The connection to the system pressure is a Male $\frac{1}{2}$ NPT.
+If a drain is present, the connection to the drain is a tapered connection for plastic tubing.